About Us

 Credit Unions Kids at Heart® (CU Kids at Heart) is a Massachusetts-based 501(c)(3) charitable organization, and one of the largest collaborative fundraising programs in the nation for the credit union community.
 Eastern Corporate Federal Credit Union (EasCorp) of Burlington, Massachusetts, founded CU Kids at Heart in 1996 with a small group of Massachusetts credit unions.
 Today, the organization includes dozens of participating credit unions and corporate sponsors nationwide.
 Our aim is to leverage the collective impact of credit union charitable efforts and to reflect of the industry's belief in collaboration in service of a greater good.

 Our mission is straightforward: we are dedicated to helping children lead healthy and happy lives.The organization and its supporters are committed to funding research activities aimed at the prevention, treatment, and/or cure of pediatric neurological diseases, including Moyamoya disease, Cerebral Palsy, pediatric epilepsy and other seizure disorders, and pediatric brain cancer.
 We work closely with the medical investigators at Boston Children's Hospital, Beth Israel Deaconess Medical Center, and their research affiliates, to provide financial stability to these often underfunded research areas.
 Our contributions have directly made possible clinical trials, new diagnostic tools, treatment breakthroughs and promising drug therapies, and much more.
-Since its founding, CU Kids at Heart has raised over $9 million toward these fundraising directives.
+Since its founding, CU Kids at Heart has raised over $10 million toward these fundraising directives.

 News

-Moyamoya Disease Awareness Day
+Moyamoya Disease Awareness Day is May 6, 2026

-• Workplace Observances: Credit Unions Kids at Heart Participating Credit Unions and Sponsors will recognize the day with their employees, members and customers in various ways, including, but not limited to, fundraising challenges, wearing blue clothing, sharing educational resources, and more.
+• Workplace Observances: Businesses throughout Massachusetts, including Credit Unions Kids at Heart Participating Credit Unions and Corporate Sponsors, will recognize the day in various ways, including, but not limited to, fundraising challenges, wearing light blue clothing, sharing educational resources, and more.

 The CJ Buckley Memorial Fund

 In 2019, CU Kids at Heart established the CJ Buckley Memorial Fund for Pediatric Brain Cancer Research to support the groundbreaking work of the Panigrahy Lab at Beth Israel Deaconess Medical Center.
 Dr. Dipak Panigrahy, principal research investigator, and his team study the impact of inflammation on cancer in the hope of stopping the growth of cancerous cells.
 The fund honors Carter J. Buckley, a young man who passed away in 2002 from brain cancer.
-Learn more about the research developments in his memory.